Processed Paper by Pia Wüstenberg

 Dramatic Drapes by Eva Milinkovic and Kriston Gene

 These lovely vases make you think for a split second that you can touch them and they’d feel like soft drapery.
 Glass artists Eva Milinkovic and Kriston Gene of Tsunami Glassworks use hand-blowing and etching techniques to create solid vases with a softness.
-The glass itself reminds me of curtains while the pretty color schemes remind me of auroras. ©2010 Design Milk | Posted by Catrina in Home Furnishings | Permalink | 1 comment | Tweet This | Share on Facebook Glass – Crafts – Shopping – Facebook – Design Milk
+The glass itself reminds me these curtains while the pretty color schemes remind me of auroras. ©2010 Design Milk | Posted by Catrina in Home Furnishings | Permalink | 1 comment | Tweet This | Share on Facebook Glass – Crafts – Shopping – Facebook – Design Milk

 Read more here: